1 – (1:1-8)

 Php 1:1-2 Paul and Timotheus, the servants of Jesus Christ, to all the saints in Christ Jesus which are at Philippi, with the bishops and deacons: Grace be unto you, and peace, from God our Father, and from the Lord Jesus Christ.

 The Church consisted of the saints “in Christ” at Philippi.
 We are the church no matter where we are, but the church is “located” where we are.
-All the saints in Christ in time and space from the beginning of church history to the end of it, in every place, are all the Church.
-But the Church is manifested locally where you live and that is the only “real” church that can be practical for me me.
+All the saints in Christ in time and space make up the Church.
+But the Church is manifested locally where you live.
+That is the only “real” church that can be practical for us.
 Any expression of a Church that is bigger than a fellowship ultimately is not the church but some kind of organization.
 We do not have our unity based on that kind of organization.
 Our unity is based on being in Christ, and then we are to have the fellowship.
 We will see that this fellowship is manifested as we contend for and defend the gospel.

 Php 1:3-4 I thank my God upon every remembrance of you, Always in every prayer of mine for you all making request with joy,